5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 	- **Array 3**
  		- Output 1 (Nodes 0, 1 and 2)
  	- etc.

+**IMPORTANT**: Remember that the Nodes used in the `PathMap` must exist in the `PinConfig`.
+So therefore you might have to go back and forth beteen generating a `PinConfig`, adding/updating it in the info.plist inside of `PinConfigs.kext` and adjusting the `PlatformsXX.xml` to make it all work!

 Now that we know to enter the routing data into the PlatformsXX.xml file, we can begin entering the data in a new file.